Nada-Khafagy/perception_pkg/README.md

 pip install -r requirements.txt
 ```
 - then don't forget to build the package (I hope it works)
+- also put like an empty folder called include if building caused an issue

 ## Next Steps:
 - get new data with different scene settings and lightings and anotate them.